MVaugn/ECSE_371_2024/Lab_01/writeup.md

 ## Q10b ##

-What is the relationship of  (average) DC output voltage vs duty-cycle and frequency of the input?
-In other words, how does the average DC voltage change with changes at the input? *Frequency has no effect on the DC filtered voltage as the average voltage doesn't change.
+**What is the relationship of  (average) DC output voltage vs duty-cycle and frequency of the input?
+In other words, how does the average DC voltage change with changes at the input?**
+_Frequency has no effect on the DC filtered voltage as the average voltage doesn't change.
 However, a higher frequency input wave will make the pk-pk ripple less, as the time that the capacitors are charging/discharging is shorter per cycle.
-As the duty cycle increases, the average DC voltage will also increase.*
+As the duty cycle increases, the average DC voltage will also increase._

 ## Q10c ##

-How does the load affect the ripple? *Load will make ripple worse as the capacitor filtering the input signal will discharge faster.*
+**How does the load affect the ripple?**
+_Load will make ripple worse as the capacitor filtering the input signal will discharge faster._

-DC output voltage vs load? *The DC output voltage on average versus a load should stay the same, however the ripple may make it very unstable, so much so that its difficult to even characterize as DC.*
+**DC output voltage vs load?**
+_The DC output voltage on average versus a load should stay the same, however the ripple may make it very unstable, so much so that its difficult to even characterize as DC._

-How would you define the value of a DC voltage that has ripple? *Value +/- %ripple*
+**How would you define the value of a DC voltage that has ripple?**
+_Value +/- %ripple_

 Figure [x]: Ripple Scope Traces

 ## Q10d ##

-What happens to the output when the input to your filter is the 1KHz, -3V to +3V square wave from Problem 10?  *GREAT QUESTION LARRY*
+**What happens to the output when the input to your filter is the 1KHz, -3V to +3V square wave from Problem 10?**
+_GREAT QUESTION, LARRY!_

-What can you conclude about the average value of a square wave or sinewave? *If the square wave has a perfect 50% duty cycle, the average voltage will always be half of the pk-pk voltage.
-Sine waves are the same; with a voltage centered around half the pk-pk voltage of the wave.*
+**What can you conclude about the average value of a square wave or sinewave?**
+_If the square wave has a perfect 50% duty cycle, the average voltage will always be half of the pk-pk voltage.
+Sine waves are the same; with a voltage centered around half the pk-pk voltage of the wave._

 ## Q10e ##

-Select values for an integrator which will convert the 1KHz, -3V to +3V square wave to a reasonable sine wave.*GREAT QUESTION LARRY*
+**Select values for an integrator which will convert the 1KHz, -3V to +3V square wave to a reasonable sine wave.**
+_GREAT QUESTION, LARRY!_

-How can you improve the “quality” (harmonic distortion) of the sine wave?*GREAT QUESTION LARRY*
+**How can you improve the “quality” (harmonic distortion) of the sine wave?**
+_GREAT QUESTION, LARRY!_

-What happens to the amplitude of the sine wave as its quality improves?*GREAT QUESTION LARRY*
+**What happens to the amplitude of the sine wave as its quality improves?**
+_GREAT QUESTION, LARRY!_

 Figure [x]: Demonstration of ripple quality improvement

 ## Q10f ##

-Thinking of the integrator as a filter, what components of the input waveform are being passed by the filter? *The low frequency components of the input waveform are being passed, while the high frequency components are dropped.*
+**Thinking of the integrator as a filter, what components of the input waveform are being passed by the filter?**
+_The low frequency components of the input waveform are being passed, while the high frequency components are rejected._

 ## Q10g ##

-Try adding an integrator stage to improve the sine wave quality.
-Keep the load the same.Why does adding the stage help? *Adding a second stage helps remove any high frequency unwanted noise from the input signal, or external EMF noise injected into the system.*
+**Try adding an integrator stage to improve the sine wave quality.
+Keep the load the same.
+Why does adding the stage help?**
+_Adding a second stage helps remove any high frequency unwanted noise from the input signal, or external EMF noise injected into the system._

 ## Q11 ##

-Be sure that the current limit on your bench power supply is set to maximum.
-Why? *Set the current limit to maximum bc the transient current at the spike of the lamp will further emphasize the spike able to be used for the timing circuit.*
+**Be sure that the current limit on your bench power supply is set to maximum.
+Why?**
+_Set the current limit to maximum bc the transient current at the spike of the lamp will further emphasize the spike able to be used for the timing circuit._

 Schematic image here
 \* keep the breadboard and circuit working for recitation!